The West Coast went dark first—here's the stack that still works

 2 Reversal Success Stories

-The West Coast tells America's encryption story in microcosm.
-California—home to LAPD's 2019 encryption and the subsequent cascade across Southern California—has become the most encrypted region in the country.
+California has the most encryption of any state.
+LAPD encrypted in 2019, and most of Southern California followed within a few years.
 Oregon's Portland Police went dark during the George Floyd protests, blocking public monitoring of over 100 nights of demonstrations.
-Washington's Seattle chose a middle path, keeping dispatch open while encrypting tactical channels.
+Seattle kept dispatch open while encrypting tactical channels.

-But the West Coast also offers hope.
-Palo Alto reversed its encryption after 20 months of community pressure.
-Berkeley's debate showed that even progressive cities struggle with these decisions.
-And California State Senator Josh Becker's SB 719 represents the most serious legislative effort to restore transparency.
+Palo Alto reversed its encryption after 20 months of sustained pressure from residents and a council member.
+Berkeley's debate showed that even cities with strong accountability traditions can lose that fight.
+Senator Josh Becker's SB 719 has twice tried to restore transparency statewide in California.

 State-by-State Summary